DrHazemAli/image-studio/docs/legacy/installation.md

 - Open your browser
 - Navigate to `http://localhost:3000`
-- You should see the Image Studio home page
+- You should see the AI Image Studio home page

 ### 4. Test Configuration